- Get Involved

 BALTIC, TEXAS.
 Baltic, a short-lived farming and post office community ten miles northeast of Rusk in central Cherokee County, was probably established soon after the Civil War.
 A post office opened there in June 1889 but was closed the following November.
 In the early 1890s Baltic had a mill, a store, and a few scattered farmhouses; the reported population in 1890 was twenty-five.
 By 1900 the settlement no longer appeared on maps.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Christopher Long, "BALTIC, TX," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/hrbue.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Christopher Long, "BALTIC, TX," accessed February 22, 2019, http://www.tshaonline.org/handbook/online/articles/hrbue.

 Uploaded on June 12, 2010.
 Published by the Texas State Historical Association.